mark-watson/hy-lisp-python-book/manuscript/kg.md

 I have an ongoing personal research project for creating knowledge graphs from various data sources.
 You can read more at [my KGCreator web site](http://www.kgcreator.com/).
 I have simplified versions of my KGCreator software implemented in both my [Haskell Book](https://leanpub.com/haskell-cookbook) and in my most recent [Common Lisp book](https://leanpub.com/lovinglisp).
 The example here is similar to my Common Lisp implementation, except that it is implemented in the Hy language and I only support generating RDF.
 The examples in my Haskell and Common Lisp books also generate data for the Neo4J graph database.

-TBD: reword: What is a KG?
-It is a modern way to organize and access structured data and integrating data and meta data with other automated systems.
+What is a KG?
+It is a modern way to organize and access structured data and integrating data and metadata with other automated systems.

 A Knowledge Graph is different than just a graph database containing graph data.
 The difference is that a KG will in general use Schemas, Taxonomy's and Ontology's that define data and relationships.